 When Northwestern Mutual wealth management advisor Mark Kull helps clients determine how much they will have to save, he assumes that tuition will go up 5 percent per year — which is about how much they have increased annually over the last 10 years.

-If that trend continues, that means that in five years, a four-year college degree will cost $102,562 at a state school and $231,620 at a private school.
-Since many students now take five or six years to graduate, that could further increase the costs.
+If that trend continues, that means that in five years, a four-year college degree will cost $113,232 at a state school and $259,188 at a private school.
+Since many students now take more than four years to graduate, that could further increase the costs.

+But it’s better to be prepared.
 The key to saving for college is to start as early as possible, says Kull, since compound interest will help your money go further.
-Kull believes that a 529 Plan, which lets you save for college in a tax-advantaged account, is a great place to put college savings.
+Kull believes that a 529 plan, which lets you save for college in a tax-advantaged account, is a great place to put college savings.

 Despite the financial burden, “it’s important to parents to help their kids go to school,” Kull says, “either because their own parents helped them or they struggled to pay off loans.”